lidofinance/lido-staking-vault-cli/docs/cli/get-started/deposits.md

 :::warning

-Due to a known issue with incremental validator deposits (specifically when making 1 ETH top-ups), your validator may fail to activate properly if it reaches an effective balance of exactly 32 ETH through multiple 1 ETH deposits.
-This problem is documented in [ethereum/consensus-specs#3049](https://github.com/ethereum/consensus-specs/issues/3049).
+There is a known issue with incremental validator deposits: if you top up a validator's balance in 1 ETH increments and reach exactly 32 ETH through multiple deposits, the validator may fail to activate.
+See [ethereum/consensus-specs#3049](https://github.com/ethereum/consensus-specs/issues/3049) for details.

-To ensure seamless validator activation, you must deposit the remaining 31 ETH in a single transaction.
-Avoid splitting the deposit or sending smaller top-ups that might delay or block activation.
+To avoid this, always deposit the remaining 31 ETH in a single transaction rather than splitting it into smaller amounts.
+This ensures proper validator activation without delays.

 :::